maciejjan/morle/README.md

 frequencies, tab-separated) in a file named `input.training`.
 You can find examples of input files and configurations in the `examples/` subdirectory.

+## Preferred size of data

+Morle works best on datasets between 50k and 300k words.
+For less than 50k, the model performance is poor, while lists longer than 300k words lead to high memory consumption and long training times.

 ## Author

 Maciej Sumalvico <macjan@o2.pl>, NLP Group @ University of Leipzig